-Cheerleader with Down Syndrome breaks limitations with an inclusive community by her side
+Cheerleader with Down syndrome breaks limitations with an inclusive community by her side

 But it hasn’t been easy for Katie.

-“When you have a child born with down syndrome they tell you all the limitations.
-That’s what you expect, a life of limitations, but she can do anything, she can do anything and I never would’ve expected it,” said Katie’s mom, Cindy Warner.
+“When you have a child born with Down syndrome, they tell you all the limitations.
+That’s what you expect, a life of limitations, but she can do anything, she can do anything and I never would’ve expected it,” said Cindy Warner, Katie’s mom.

 “I dance because I like to dance for people,” said Katie.